GRIDAPPSD/Powergrid-Models/BLAZEGRAPH_IMPORT.md

+Feeder model import into GridAPPS-D is now accomplished using [CIMHub](https://github.com/GRIDAPPSD/CIMHub).
+Please be able to build CIMHub as described in the previous section, so that you can perform this model import process as a developer.

 # Importing to Blazegraph

 Import blazegraph data from the blazegraph/tests folder.
 From the blazegraph ui click the update tab and then upload